 The short version.

-Quantum Key Practitioner Training (12 months) — the core program.
+Quantum Key Practitioner Training (12 months) — the practitioner side on its own.
 All six IPHM accredited certifications (Life Coaching, Hypnotherapy, Breathwork Facilitation with IBF recognition, Meditation Teaching, Energy Healing, and the Quantum Key Method).
-Full Business Incubator running in parallel.
-Live coaching, support calls, practice rooms.
+Live coaching, support calls, the Practitioner Directory Listing, the 6-Week Breakthrough Program for clients, the Graduation Launch Strategy, and the Business Kickstart.

 What's included in both.